vpxyz/ShivaVG/README.md

 For Windows, generate Visual Studio project files with the CMake GUI.

+#### Static Analysis
+To run the Clang Static Analyzer with CMake, obtain the latest analyzer from its [website](http://clang-analyzer.llvm.org/) and unpack it somewhere.<br>
+Also, unless you have a file called `ccc-analyzer` directly in your `checker-xyz` directory, obtain it [here](https://llvm.org/svn/llvm-project/cfe/trunk/tools/scan-build/ccc-analyzer).
+(It has to be executable (`chmod +x`) as well.)

+To tell CMake to use the Analyzer and check the code, do

+    $ cmake -DCMAKE_C_COMPILER=YOUR-PATH-TO-checker-xyz/ccc-analyzer -G "Unix Makefiles"
+    $ checker-xyz/scan-build make

 ## II.
 TESTING

 There is no real testing suite yet.
 The example programs are there